 Under certain circumstances, employers are permitted to mandate their employees to receive a COVID-19 vaccination as a condition of their employment.
 That position was outlined by the Equal Employment Opportunity Commission in guidance published in December 2020.
 However, this guidance is not without its limits.

 The Food and Drug Administration recently released updated guidance on conducting clinical trials of medical products during the COVID-19 pandemic.
 The new version of the guidelines includes a question-and-answer section that clarifies some emergency changes affecting human research protection policies and procedures.

-The bruised faces of healthcare workers have become a badge of courage, the price they are willing to pay for wearing respirators, masks, and other personal protective equipment over long work shifts caring for COVID-19 patients.
+The bruised faces of healthcare workers have become a badge of courage, the price they are willing to pay for wearing respirators, masks, and other personal protective equipment (PPE) over long work shifts caring for COVID-19 patients.
 The National Pressure Injury Advisory Panel has issued some general guidance to help healthcare workers — with the caveat that PPE effectiveness must not be compromised.